Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 Safety and support

-• All gear is provided and maintained to the highest standards.
+- All gear is provided and maintained to the highest standards.

 What’s included

-• All food/some beverages during the trip
+- All food and beverages during the trip

-• Sotar rafts, type 5 life jackets, helmets, tents, dry bags
+- Sotar rafts, type 5 life jackets, helmets, tents, dry bags.

 Not Included on Magpie Trip

-• Taxi from Sept Iles airport to the hotel.
+- Taxi from Sept Iles airport to the hotel.

-• Guide tips (typically 10% of trip cost)
+- Guide tips (typically 10% of trip cost)

 Hotel Chateau Arnaud